The Great Phatsby

 "The Great Phatsby" is the twelfth and thirteenth episodes of the twenty-eighth season of the American animated television series The Simpsons, and the 608th and 609th episodes of the series overall.
+The first part was directed by Chris Clements and written by Dan Greaney.
+The second part was directed by Timothy Bailey and written by Dan Greaney and Matt Selman.
 The episodes aired in the United States on Fox on January 15, 2017.
-It marked the first two-part episode of the series since "Who Shot Mr. Burns?", though it was promoted and aired as the show’s first hour-long episode in its initial airing.
+It was the first two-part episode of the series since "Who Shot Mr. Burns?" in 1995, though it was promoted and aired as the show’s first hour-long episode in its initial airing.

-On Disney+, Vol. I and Vol. II are one episode, episode 12, with a total running time of 44 minutes, with no episode 13 listed in the series.

-The episode is a spoof of F. Scott Fitzgerald's 1925 novel The Great Gatsby, Jack Clayton's 1974 film version of the novel, Baz Luhrmann's 2013 film version of the novel with Tobey Maguire, and the 2015 Fox program Empire.
+The episode is a parody of F. Scott Fitzgerald's 1925 novel The Great Gatsby, Jack Clayton's 1974 film version of the novel, Baz Luhrmann's 2013 film version of the novel with Tobey Maguire, and the 2015 Fox program Empire.
+In this episode, a wealthy, influential hip-hop artist steals Mr. Burns' fortune, so he and Homer plot revenge on him.
+Taraji P. Henson, Keegan-Michael Key, and Phil LaMarr guest starred.
+Former basketball player Charles Barkley and hip hop artists Common, RZA, and Snoop Dogg appeared as themselves.
+The episode received very positive reviews.

 Plot

 Vol. I: The Betrayal

 Mr. Burns is reminiscing about his past, mainly how he used to hold excessive parties at his estate at Middle Hampton, Lengthy Island.
 Smithers suggests he throw a new one to relive the past.
 Mr. Burns offers to organize the entire party himself, but relents and tasks Smithers to travel to Northern Canada to get a quarter ton of lake ice for the party.
 Smithers meets Homer and tells him about the party, handing him invitations to distribute.
 Homer decides to invite his family and some random citizens of Springfield to Mr. Burns' party.
 The party ends up being a failure thanks to Mr. Burns planning it too cheaply.

 While being consoled by Homer after the party, Mr. Burns spots another party across the bay, and he gets the idea to crash it.
 At the party, Mr. Burns is impressed that the party is just like the ones he used to throw (though he notes that the way this party and his parties interpret the "white party" theme is very different).
 He then meets the host of the party, an elite hip hop artist named Jay G (Kevin Michael Richardson).
 Jay G is upset with the party crashers at first, but then he recognizes Mr. Burns and is excited to meet him, telling him that Mr. Burns' advice book, "The Rungs of Ruthlessness", was a major influence on his life and helped shape his Golden Goose empire.
 Jay G allows Mr. Burns and Homer to crash the party.